 I, and a think a lot of other women, get defensive about birth and we forget that all options have their pros and cons like you said.
 We just need to talk with each other in a respectful way and we would see the good in it all.
 I’m preaching to the choir but I definitely need to do that!

 I have to say that I really respect how respectful the book was.
 It was a great read!!

 Thanks for sharing!

 How to get your free copy Now.

-Sign up here for your Pregnancy Birth and Babies Newsletter to get your free copy delivered immediately to your inbox.
+Sign up here for your Enjoy Birth Newsletter to get your free copy delivered immediately to your inbox.
 (Please check your spam and other e-mail box if it isn’t in your main box)